FabioChiodini/ProjectSpawntck/README.md

 ![Alt text](/images/etcd-browser.png "etcd-browser")

 To enable the use of this application it is necessary to **manually** open port 4001 on the VM where the main script is launched.
-App port (8000) for etcd-browser is opened up automatically (if the etcd-browser is launched on a remote host.
+App port (8000) for etcd-browser needs to be opened up on your AWS security group for the launcher machine.

 ![Alt text](/images/Port4001.png "Port4001")